VitoriaFiuza/Vitoriafiuza/README.md

 Transitioning to Data with experience in admin and legal support.
 Studying Systems Analysis and using Python and SQL in HR and Sales projects.
 Sharing on GitHub and LinkedIn.

-I’m Vitória Mariana Fiuza from São Paulo, transitioning into the Data field with a background in administrative operations and legal team support.
-I’m currently pursuing a degree in Systems Analysis and Development at UniRios, and developing data analysis projects using Python and SQL, with a focus on HR and Sales.
-I share my work on GitHub and LinkedIn.

 <p align="left">
     <a href="https://github.com/VitoriaFiuza?tab=repositories&sort=stargazers">
         <img